RedBeardLab/zeeSQL-doc/docs/references.md

 2) 1) (integer) 0
 ```

-Above we execute a query that return an empty result.
+Above we execute a query that returns an empty result.

-`zeeSQL` simply communicate us that the result is empty.
+`zeeSQL` simply communicates to us that the result is empty.

 ```
 127.0.0.1:6379> ZEESQL.EXEC DB COMMAND "select * from foo;" READ_ONLY INTO foo_stream                                                                                       1) 1) "RESULT"